Jan Kazimierz Danysz

-Danysz made considerable advances on the magnetic deflection techniques of Baeyer, Hahn and Meitner, placing the source (he used radium) in a capillary tube under a slit, with a photographic plate in the same horizontal plane.
-By this means the known number of lines (later understood to be conversion lines) superimposed on the beta energy spectrum of RaB + RaC went from 9 to 27 (later work by Robinson and Rutherford found 64; 16 from RaB and 48 from RaC).
+Danysz made considerable advances on the magnetic deflection techniques of Otto von Baeyer, Otto Hahn and Lise Meitner, placing the source (he used radium) in a capillary tube under a slit, with a photographic plate in the same horizontal plane.
+By this means the known number of lines (later understood to be conversion lines) superimposed on the beta energy spectrum of radium B (RaB) + radium C (RaC) (Note: RaA was a placeholder for an isotope later identified as 218Po; RaB for an isotope later identified as 214Pb.
+See Radium series) went from 9 to 27 lines (later work by Harold Roper Robinson and Ernest Rutherford found 64 lines; 16 lines from RaB and 48 lines from RaC).
 He finished his doctoral thesis in 1913, and by 1914 he was considered by Rutherford as a leading researcher into beta decay, but he did no further work.
-He enlisted in the French army in 1914 and was killed in action near Cormicy.
+He enlisted in the French army in 1914 and was killed in action near Cormicy during World War I.